2022 California Estate and Tax Planning Newsletter

 20. Digital Assets.
 This is an often overlooked category of assets that you should consider when creating an estate plan.
-Many people have many digital accounts, and those accounts may be inaccessible when the owner becomes incapacitated or dies.
+Many people have multiple digital accounts, and those accounts may be inaccessible when the owner becomes incapacitated or dies.
 Automatic payments from bank accounts would continue until the bank is notified.
-California adopted the Revised Fiduciary Access to Digital Assets Act effective January 1, 2017, which will determine who if anyone can access your digital assets.
-You may use an “online tool” (such as Google’s “Inactive Account Manager”), or you may provide for your digital assets in your estate planning documents, or the “terms of service” agreement will govern the disposition of your digital assets.
+California adopted the Revised Fiduciary Access to Digital Assets Act, effective January 1, 2017, which will determine who, if anyone, can access your digital assets.
+You may use an “online tool” (such as Google’s “Inactive Account Manager”) or provide for your digital assets in your estate planning documents, or the “terms of service” agreement will govern the disposition of your digital assets.

 22. Foreign Asset Reporting.
-The Treasury Department is actively pursuing taxpayers who fail to report their foreign assets, including foreign bank and securities accounts and foreign fund accounts maintained outside the U.S., on IRS Form 8938 as required by the Foreign Account Tax Compliance Act (“FATCA”).
-Filing this Form 8938 does not relieve U.S. taxpayers (including nonresident U.S. citizens and dual citizenship individuals) from the separate obligation to file a Report of Foreign and Financial Accounts (“FBAR”) (FinCEN Report 114, replacing Form TD F 90-22.1) that must be received by the Treasury Department by April 15 each year (subject to a six-month extension) to report an interest in, or a signature authority over, any financial account in a foreign country if the aggregate value of those accounts exceeds $10,000 at any time during the calendar year.
+The Treasury Department is actively pursuing taxpayers who fail to report their foreign assets, including foreign bank and securities accounts and foreign fund accounts maintained outside the U.S. on IRS Form 8938 as required by the Foreign Account Tax Compliance Act (“FATCA”).
+Filing Form 8938 does not relieve U.S. taxpayers (including nonresident U.S. citizens and dual citizenship individuals) from the separate obligation to file a Report of Foreign and Financial Accounts (“FBAR”) (FinCEN Report 114, replacing Form TD F 90-22.1) that must be received by the Treasury Department by April 15 each year (subject to a six-month extension) to report an interest in, or a signature authority over, any financial account in a foreign country if the aggregate value of those accounts exceeds $10,000 at any time during the calendar year.
 The due date for the Report has been extended to April 15, 2023, for taxpayers who have signatory authority over but no financial interest in an account.
 Because FBAR regulations do not define a foreign account holding virtual currency as a type of reportable account, a foreign account holding virtual currency is not reportable on the FBAR unless it holds reportable assets in addition to virtual currency.
 The Treasury Department intends to amend the FBAR regulations to include virtual currency as a type of reportable account.
 The FBAR must be filed electronically.
 These two forms must be filed even if the accounts or assets earned no income.
 IRS Form 8938 must be filed with a U.S. resident’s income tax return if total foreign financial assets aggregate $50,000 at year-end or $75,000 at any time during the year (single or married filing separately) or $100,000 at year-end or $150,000 at any time during the year (joint return).
 Severe penalties may be imposed for failure to comply with either of these filing requirements.
 The IRS currently offers its “Streamlined Compliance Procedures,” a program designed for taxpayers whose failures to report their foreign accounts were negligent or not willful.
 The IRS has been auditing taxpayers in a campaign that focuses on people who withdrew from or were denied entry into the agency’s closed offshore voluntary disclosure program.
 The IRS has issued a memorandum outlining new voluntary disclosure procedures that will allow taxpayers to escape criminal prosecution (but generally not avoid penalties).
 FATCA, which became effective on July 1, 2014, requires foreign financial institutions to report the identities of their U.S. depositors to the IRS.
 The Corporate Transparency Act became law on January 1, 2021, requiring certain business entities to report their beneficial owners to FinCEN.

 23. Blank Rome LLP Partner Honored Again.
-We are proud to advise you that Blank Rome LLP partner William Finestone (Estate Planning & Probate) was again named as a “Southern California Super Lawyer” by Los Angeles Magazine (honoring the top 5% of lawyers in their respective fields as determined by surveys of other lawyers), and he also is included as a “Best Lawyer in America” (Non-Profit/Charities Law and Trusts and Estates) in the 2021 edition of that publication and among “The 2021 Los Angeles’ Best Lawyers” as published in The Wall Street Journal, a “Top Rated Lawyer” by The American Lawyer, a “Top Attorney” by The American Registry, and a “Top Author” by JD Supra.
+We are proud to advise you that Blank Rome LLP partner William Finestone was again named as a “Southern California Super Lawyer” (Estate Planning & Probate) by Los Angeles Magazine (honoring the top 5% of lawyers in their respective fields as determined by surveys of other lawyers).
+William also is included as a “Best Lawyer in America” (Non-Profit/Charities Law and Trusts and Estates) in the 2022 edition of that publication, among “The 2022 Los Angeles’ Best Lawyers” as published in The Wall Street Journal, a “Top Rated Lawyer” by The American Lawyer, a “Top Attorney” by The American Registry, and a “Top Author” by JD Supra.

 24. Regulatory Notices.
-We are providing this newsletter and the “LOW INTEREST RATE GIFT PLANNING” memorandum as a commentary on current legal issues as a service to our clients and friends; neither should be considered legal advice, which depends on the unique facts of each situation.
-Receipt of this newsletter and the attachment does not establish an attorney-client relationship.
+We are providing this newsletter and the “LOW INTEREST RATE GIFT PLANNING” memorandum as a commentary on current legal issues and as a service to our clients and friends; neither should be considered legal advice, which depends on the unique facts of each situation.
+Receipt of this newsletter and the memorandum does not establish an attorney-client relationship.

 There may be other estate planning opportunities not discussed herein that may be of interest to you.
 Please call William Finestone to discuss your questions regarding estate and tax planning matters.